-The CPOCT Division presents several awards annually or bi-annually to clinical chemists and other healthcare professionals who work in the area of critical and point-of-care testing.
+The Critical and Point-of-Care Testing (CPOCT) Division presents several awards annually or bi-annually to clinical chemists and other healthcare professionals who work in the area of critical and point-of-care testing.
 These awards are:

-This award recognizes outstanding achievements in the POCT field by a person primarily responsible for an institution's POCT program.
+This award recognizes outstanding achievements in the point-of-care testing (POCT) field by a person primarily responsible for an institution's POCT program.

 - For award application click here.

 - Deadline for submission: April 15